tutulino/Megaminer/readme.md

     *Groupnames = Groups of gpu/cpu to run (based on your defined groups in config.txt @@Gpugroups section) (optional)

 3. Firt time, software will be donwloaded from miners github repositories and your system will be benchmarked (long process)
+	- As usual, some miners are detected as virus by Windows Defender, to avoid this you must set your instalation directory as excluded on Windows Defender

 4. Tuning (optional)
 	- you can edit miners folders content to delete miners or to assign/unassign algos to miners.